-Applications will be open soon for round 3 of End Game beginning in February 2019.
 Each round, filmmakers will be selected to participate in a 3 month programme of goal-setting, peer support, coaching and reflection designed to help you transform your great idea into action.
-End Game is delivered online to Tasmanian screen practitioners.
+End Game is delivered online to Tasmanian screen practitioners - our coach is Emma Wilson.
 The celebration event at the end of the three months will be held at Washington Street, Hobart.

 Each participant will receive;

 - One on one mentoring sessions to shape and evaluate the action plan to achieve your 3 month screen goal

 - weekly feedback on your progress

 - a network of colleagues undertaking End Game

 - access to online bank of resource to support your goal

 - access to production equipment and insurances for those enrolled in the 'short form production stream' of End Game.

 - access to WAT SHARES to help achieve the steps identified in your action plan